AN INTRODUCTION TO

 Conservation of the material is something that the Study Centre and its host, Derby Museums, take very seriously.
 Reproduction facilities are available to readers, though the most non-invasive methods possible are used.
 To that end, the use of non-flash digital photography is encouraged.
 Of course reproduction can be an issue and all our visitors have to carefully consider whether copyright or any other restriction applies, though research for private purposes is normally not problematical.

 Details of how to arrange a visit to the Study Centre can be found elsewhere on this web site.
-Two visitors can be accommodated at a time and there are at least 20 dates each year for which bookings can be made.

 The Study Centre is operated by volunteers drawn from the ranks of the Midland Railway Society and all give their time freely.
 They are responsible for producing the material on request of the visitor and stewarding the use of the reading room.
 This is a vital role and the more volunteers we have the better.
 Membership of the Midland Railway Society is a prerequisite to volunteering at the Study Centre.